AI-4-SE/CfgNet/README.md

 ## Installation

-Right now the package is not on PyPI.
+CfgNet is a package on PyPI

-To install it, you can either download it from the [releases page][releases] or build it locally.
+    pip install cfgnet

-Then install either the source distribution or wheel manually.
+You can also build it locally with [poetry](https://python-poetry.org/).
-Please refer to the documentation for further details.
+Please refer to the documentation of poetry for further details.

 ## Basic Usage